zelalemshiferaw/Odoo_Custom_Modules/Offers/README.md

 To use the Odoo Offer Module, follow these steps:

 Log in to your Odoo instance as an administrator.
-Go to the Point of Sale module.
+Go to the offers module.
 Create a new offer by clicking on the "Create Offer" button.
 Fill in the required fields such as offer product, price, date range, and description.
 Add products to the offer by selecting them from the list of available products.